-Many areas of the state recorded groundwater-level declines that were largely the result of the increased demand for irrigation water, and decreased recharge due to the drought of 2012.
-However, despite near average precipitation for the state between 2003 and 2013, groundwater levels in some parts of the state continue to decline.
-Major areas of groundwater-level decline include the south central/southeast region, Chase, Dundy and Perkins Counties as well as Box Butte, and Colfax Counties.
-Declines of more than 5 feet occurred over much of these regions, with declines of more than 25 feet occurring in parts of Box Butte, Perkins, Chase and Dundy Counties.
-Water level declines in these counties are largely the result of drawing large quantities of irrigation water from deep aguifers with little or no connection to surface water.
-Near-normal precipitation in south central/southeast Nebraska, combined with a high density of irrigation wells per section have resulted in declines of 1-20 feet for much of the region.
-Other localized areas of groundwater-level declines occurred throughout the state, which may result from a combination of factors including increased irrigation water withdrawals or reduced recharge from near normal to slightly below normal precipitation on a regional scale.
+Groundwater-level declines were recorded in 45% of wells throughout Nebraska, with 31% experiencing declines of greater than one foot.
+Despite near-average precipitation for the state between 2005 and 2015, groundwater levels in some parts of the state continue to decline.
+Major areas of groundwater-level decline include the south central/southeast region, Chase, Dundy, and Perkins Counties as well as Box Butte and Colfax Counties.
+Declines of more than 5 feet occurred over much of these areas, with declines of more than 20 feet occurring in parts of Box Butte, Perkins, Dundy and Colfax Counties.
+Water-level declines in these counties are largely the result of drawing large quantities of irrigation water from deep aquifers with little or no connection to surface water.
+Near-normal precipitation in south central/southeast Nebraska, combined with a high density of irrigation wells per section have resulted in declines of 1-10 feet for much of the region.
+Other localized areas of groundwater-level declines occurred throughout the state, which may have resulted from a combination of factors including increased irrigation water withdrawals or reduced recharge from near-normal to slightly below-normal precipitation on a regional scale.

-Figure 14.
-Groundwater-Level Changes in Nebraska - Spring 2003 to Spring 2013
+Figure 11.
+Groundwater-Level Changes in Nebraska - Spring 2005 to Spring 2015